RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 Penalty may apply when using a custom operator. -->

 Unless stated otherwise, robots are operated by a person selected by the competing team.
-However, in some cases, *operators* other than the competing team may be selected by the referee.
+However, in some cases, *operators* other than the competing team may be selected by the TC.

 ### Time limits